tusharranker1/tusharranker1/README.md

-- 👋 Hi, I’m Tushar doing Bachelors in Computer science and Engineering.
+- 👋 Hi, I’m Tushar currently pursuing Bachelors in Computer science and Engineering.
 I will be paasing out in mid of the 2024.
 - 👀 I’m interested in learning new technology.
 - 🌱 I’m a Front-End Developer and learning the Back-End Web development (MERN - Full stack)
 - 💞️ I’m looking to collaborate on projects of web development.